vespCV/hornet3000/manuals/buildAsianHornetDetectorRaspberryCSIcam.md

     password: `*****`

-    and the other options
+    and the other options according to your wifi and time zone

 Detailed information can be found [here](https://www.raspberrypi.com/documentation/computers/getting-started.html)

-### Connect Raspberry Pi to your local computer
+### 3. Connect Raspberry Pi to your local computer

 Use [Raspberry Connect (beta)](https://connect.raspberrypi.com/sign-in) or connect via Secure Shell.
 Detailed information can be found [here](https://www.raspberrypi.com/documentation/computers/remote-access.html).

 ## Install vespCV

+### 1. Create directory and virtual environment
 On the home directory on the Raspberry create a folder and cd to it.

 ```mkdir vespcv```